OmdenaAI/Berlin-Chapter-Challenge-Waste-Management/README.md

-# chapter-project-repository-template
-Use this Repository as a template for creating Local Chapter Repositories

-# [Chapter Challenge Name]
+# Developing a Data-Driven Model for Waste Management Optimization

 ## Contribution Guidelines